Walmart shooting claims teen, young woman, father, mother

 The remembrance included a cluster of blue, white and gold balloons tied to a tree, alongside a stark yellow line of police tape.

 Kelleher reported from Honolulu and Schoenbaum reported from Raleigh, North Carolina.
-Associated Press news researchers Rhonda Shafner and Randy Herschaft in New York contributed to this report.
+AP news researchers Rhonda Shafner and Randy Herschaft in New York contributed to this report.